 Another tactic often used by the Security Council is to impose military, diplomatic, and economic sanctions, as it did against Iraq from 1990 to 2003.
-19 The goal of sanctions is to focus international, corporate, and public pressure on a state so it cannot sustain itself unless it changes the offending policies.
+The goal of sanctions is to focus international, corporate, and public pressure on a state so it cannot sustain itself unless it changes the offending policies.
 In practice, most sanctions regimes develop leaks that enable states to export at least some of their products to raise cash and to import at least some of the military and economic goods they need.
-Usually it is the weakest members of society who suffer most from sanctions.
-20
+It is usually the poorest and weakest inhabitants of a state who suffer most from sanctions.
+The product of the military and economic goods they need.
+It is usually the poorest and weakest inhabitants of a state who suffer most from sanctions.